microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 ## Fixing your binary cache setup

 If you have correctly configured binary caching for both reads and writes but vcpkg is sometimes or always rebuilding your libraries instead of using existing cached binaries, read on.
-In this section, we will set up debug mode for vcpkg to get more information and look at common problems and recommended solutions.

 If your vcpkg binary cache is constantly rebuilding, it's important to figure out what changed in your [ABI hash](./binarycaching.md#abi-hash).
 Suppose we are building `zlib` for `x86-windows`.
 What information in the debug output is relevant?